Cal-Rex/milestone-project-4-fly-movement-library/README.md

 - It contains non-sensetive user information such as:
     - a boolean value to check if users agree toa privacy policy/GDPR
         - As this project will not be published commercially at the time of submission/examination, this feature has not been implemented on the front end of the app
-    - The last movement a user viewed
+    - The last movement a user viewed, which is updated with a movement's slug any time a user views a new movement.
-        - Due to time onstraints, this feature was not implemented in the first iteration of the project
 - The fields would be indexed by a foreign key linking to the User table

 **User One-Rep Maxes**